xiegeo/modbusone/README.md

     termChan := make(chan error)

     // Now we are ready to serve!
-    // Serve is blocking until the serial connection has errors or is closed. go client.Serve(handler("client"))
+    // Serve is blocking until the serial connection has io errors or is closed.
+    // So we use a goroutine to start it and continue setting up our demo. go client.Serve(handler("client"))
     go func() {
-        err := server.Serve(handler("server"))
+        //A server is Started to same way as a client err := server.Serve(handler("server"))
         // Do something with the err here.
         // For a command line app, you probably want to terminate.